Rates (tax): Calculating rates

+Rates during property sales

+When a property is sold, during the transfer process, the municipality is informed that it will be shifted to a new owner.
+As such, the municipality will begin billing the new owner once transfer has completed.
+As part of standard South African property sales practices, the existing owner will prepay a certain number of months of rates, which will then be credited back to them, as applicable, after the new owner begins paying the rates account.
+The municipality calculates and credits this as standard.

 United Kingdom

 Rates in the United Kingdom are a tax on property used to provide some of the funding of local government.

 Domestic rates, split into regional and district rates, are currently collected in Northern Ireland.
 They were collected in England and Wales before 1990 and in Scotland before 1989.
 Outside Northern Ireland Council Tax is collected instead of domestic rates.

 Business rates are collected throughout the United Kingdom, with different systems in England, in Wales, in Northern Ireland and in Scotland.

 United States

 In the US, real estate taxes which are based on a percentage of the property's actual or nominal value are referred to as "property taxes".
 The term "rates" is not used in this context.
 Property taxes are the prime funding method for local government (i.e., counties, cities, townships, etc.), and are normally paid by the property owner, regardless of whether the property owner lives on the property.